It won’t be too long before FIFA 22 is upon us, with EA Sports recently releasing a teaser trailer. But that doesn’t mean FIFA 21 is done.

 The French side also boast Marco Verratti and Idrissa Gana Gueye in midfield, ahead of a solid centre-back pairing of Presnel Kimpembe and Marquinhos.
 The full-backs are pretty weak, but who needs to defend when you’re going to score 20 every game.

-Another team stacked to the brim with attacking talent is current European champions Bayern Munich, and they look to be excellent yet again on FIFA.
+Another team stacked to the brim with attacking talent is German champions Bayern Munich, and they are excellent yet again on FIFA.

 Moving away from the attack, the midfield pairing of Leon Goretzka and Joshua Kimmich are a perfect shield for the defence, which means you can often attack at will.
 And let’s talk about the defence.
 Ratings-wise it doesn’t look great but each player still has their individual positives.
 Whether it’s Alphonso Davies and his 96 pace or David Alaba’s 83 defending, Bayern are pretty set, particularly with Manuel Neuer between the sticks.